JvanKatwijk/qt-dab/README.md

 There is a possibility of passing a schedule list as parameter to the Qt-DAB program.
-This is especially useful for **unattended** operation, e.g. when you want a recording of the AAC data or the audio data to be made on some future time when you are not available, of course assuming the computer is on.
+This is especially useful for **unattended** operation, e.g. when you want a recording of the AAC data or the audio data to be made on some future time when you are not around, of course assuming the computer is on.
 Using the "at" command in Linux, executing a simple script on the specified time, a script invoking Qt-DAB and passing a predefined